2022 Team Reports

 Key Backups

 The bottom of the depth chart does not present much fantasy value for running backs in Seattle.
 While DeeJay Dallas and Travis Homer have shown minor flashes, neither has seized any opportunity to take the reigns while Carson and Penny battled injuries.
 They combined for 315 yards and three touchdowns last season.
 They have shown proficiency as pass-catchers but split the work, hurting their values.
-Neither back will have much fantasy relevance in 2022, and it is unlikely both will even make the team.
+Barring an injury, neither back will have much fantasy relevance in 2022.
+However, with both Penny and Walker dealing with preseason injiries, both should see ample playing time to establish themselves as the third running back.

 Wide Receivers